kwphil/philo/README.md

 # Philo
 Version 0.2

-Philo is a system programming language that is meant to be extremely fast, and is meant to focus primarily on macros
+Philo is a system programming language that is meant to be used on system programming, and is meant to focus primarily on macros
+Here is an example on how to use it
 ```
 #include <io>
 #prgmfor "OS"